yeagerai/hackathon-2024-08-16/Sirius-Cybernetics/README.md

 3. *Agreement:* If the hashes match, the value is considered valid and agreed upon.
 If not, the reveal is rejected.

 ### multi-modal-image-processing
+You need to process images using advanced machine learning models (LLMs) without relying on centralized servers, or create centralized key management service for keeping secrets there.
+This contract enables you to perform various image transformations like resizing, cropping, and color adjustments in a decentralized and secure way.

+1. Select & Prepare:

+You select the desired image transformation (e.g., resize, crop) and the best LLM for the job from a predefined list.
+This selection is based on a scoring system that ranks LLMs by their effectiveness for each type of transformation.

+2. *SendRequest:*

+The contract sends a request to the Chainlink Functions network, passing the image data, selected transformation type, and chosen LLM.
+This request includes the image bytes and transformation details, securely sent to the Chainlink node that will handle the processing.
+Processing:

+The Chainlink node, using the provided LLM, processes the image according to the requested transformation.
+This could involve calling an API (like OpenAI) to apply complex transformations like resizing or color adjustments.

+3. *Fulfillment:*

+Once the processing is complete, the Chainlink node returns the transformed image bytes to the smart contract.
+The smart contract verifies and returns result.